Help process any of the following issues: personal, family, relationship, and mental health.

 Students will be seen immediately whenever possible.
-If the Counselor is not available, the student may fill out a form to see them at a later time.
+If their Counselor is not available, the student may fill out a form to see them at a later time.

-How does a Parent/Guardian connect with the Counselor?
+How does a Parent/Guardian connect with their student's Counselor?

-Parents and Guardians are welcome to meet with the Counselor and are asked to make appointments in advance, to ensure that the Counselor will be available.
-You may call or email the Counselor to set-up a meeting.
+Parents and Guardians are welcome to meet with their student’s Counselor and are asked to make appointments in advance, to ensure that the Counselor will be available.
+You may call or email their student’s Counselor to set-up a meeting.

 541-923-4900 ext.
 6308

-- Personal/Social Counseling – A Counselor may assist students to address mental health issues, develop skills to interact more effectively with others, identify personal talents and interests and help guide the transition through Middle School.
-The Counselor can also provide support and assistance to students and families in crisis and can provide referrals to outside agencies for more extensive assistance including counseling, evaluations or treatment.
+- Personal/Social Counseling – Counselors may assist students to address mental health issues, develop skills to interact more effectively with others, identify personal talents and interests and help guide the transition through Middle School.
+Counselors can also provide support and assistance to students and families in crisis and can provide referrals to outside agencies for more extensive assistance including counseling, evaluations or treatment.

 - Academic/Educational Counseling – On occasion students have academic problems in areas including study habits, expectations, time management, organizational skills and the level of the curriculum.
-A Counselor may assist students in exploring solutions to these and other academic struggles.
+Counselors may assist students in exploring solutions to these and other academic struggles.

-- Career/Vocational Counseling – The Counselor may assist students in the early stages of career exploration.
+- Career/Vocational Counseling – Counselors may assist students in the early stages of career exploration.